 of the damage but the causes may be many, including:

 - The paper around windows and other openings was installed

 - Head flashing was not used on windows (windows with flanges

 - One layer of paper was used.
 Water may be leaking through

 - The windows themselves leak.

-- Kickout flashing was not installed at
+- Kickout flashing was not installed at the wall/roof intersections

 - The deck ledger board was not flashed.

 - Moisture from rain during construction or wet building materials